GreptimeTeam/docs/docs/en/v0.4/user-guide/table-management.md

 GreptimeDB provides table management functionalities via SQL.
 The following guide uses [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) to demonstrate it.

+For more explanations of the `SQL` syntax, please see the [SQL reference](/en/v0.4/reference/sql/overview.md).

 ## Create Database

 The default database is `public`.
 You can create a database manully.